Foreign travel advice

-There is a continuous risk of earthquakes and tsunamis throughout Japan.
+There is a continuous risk of earthquakes, volcanic eruptions and tsunamis throughout Japan.
 Latest warnings and advisories are published on the Japan Meteorological Agency website.
-See Earthquakes and tsunamis
+See Natural disasters

 The Japanese government introduced a new residency system for foreign nationals in July 2012.
 See Local laws and customs